Shop the Michelle Obama Vote Necklace and Other Vote Merch

 Madewell will donate 100% of the purchase price of this graphic tee to the American Civil Liberties Union (ACLU) through Nov.
 3. Combined with donations from sales of the Vote collection, the brand is donating a minimum of $750,000 to the ACLU, which works to defend and preserve individual rights and liberties -- including the right to vote.

-Pre-order this chic Lingua Franca cotton shirt, boasting hand embroideries of "Vote" and "2020."
-Available in blush, white, black or navy.
+Order this chic Lingua Franca cotton shirt, boasting hand embroideries of "Vote" and "2020."
+It's available in blush, white, black and navy.

 Election Day is Nov.
-3, 2020 -- head over to Vote.org to register to vote and to get all the latest information.
+3, 2020 -- head to vote.org to register to vote and to get all the latest information.

 RELATED CONTENT: